-Medium Priority - position of ACAF responsive to developments and considered regularly (will be based on emerging and current issues with potential increasing impact on feed safety along with medium term policy issues and strategic objectives for FSA and agricultural departments which could change over time dependent on the nature and severity of risk.
-The following considerations for determining medium priority will include medium term uncertainty of risks, media interests and consumer perception).
+Medium Priority issues - ACAF to respond to developments and consider regularly.
+This will be based on emerging and current issues with potential increasing impact on feed safety along with medium term policy issues and strategic objectives for FSA and agricultural departments.
+Considerations for determining medium priority include medium term uncertainty of risks, media interests and consumer perception.